 Global digitisation has enabled US platform companies to gain global reach and significant market power.
-This has also led to “platformisation” in Europe: European firms, employees and consumers are exposed to institutional settings, digital infrastructures and competitive conditions that are created and shaped by a few private transnational platforms.
-This leads to a structural transformation of economic value creation and capture: European platform users become co-producers of value but are not involved in the control of platforms and usually only seize a small portion of the collectively created value.
-Overall, platformisation thus appears to exacerbate economic and social inequalities.
+This has also led to “platformisation” in Europe: European firms, employees and consumers are exposed to institutional settings, digital infrastructures, and competitive conditions that are created and shaped by a few private transnational platforms.
+This platform strategy leads to a structural transformation of economic value creation and capture: European platform users become co-producers of value but are not involved in the control of platforms and usually only seize a small portion of the collectively created value.
+Overall, platformisation in Europe appears to exacerbate economic and social inequalities.

-The Platform Alternatives project addresses the question how platformisation can be governed in order to achieve fairer results for European stakeholders.
+The Platform Alternatives project addresses the question how platformisation can be governed in order to achieve fairer and more sustainable results for European platform economy stakeholders.
 Our goal is to ultimately formulate Platform Corporate Governance Principles as a normative synthesis of the research results.
-These principles will give practical advice for platform companies and their stakeholders, based on the ideas of worker co-determination of firm governance (Mitbestimmung).
+These principles will give practical advice for digital platform companies and their stakeholders, based on the ideas of worker co-determination of firm governance (Mitbestimmung).

 Platform stakeholders (especially users, employees and unions) and policymakers are involved through extensive knowledge transfer in the form of workshops and reviews, community building, blog posts and white papers.